 Rikako Ikee is after her 8th medal of these Games, leading heats of the 50 free.
 She’s already won the 100 free, 50 fly, 100 fly, 4×100 free relay and 4×100 medley relay, and took silver in both the mixed medley relay and the 4×200 free relay.

 China’s Li Bingjie will be eyeing her second title and fourth medal of the Asian Games in the women’s 400 freestyle on the final day of competition in Jakarta.

-Yan Zibei lowered his Chinese record in the men’s 50 breast.
+Yan Zibei broke both his Chinese and the Asian Games Record in the men’s 50 breast prelims in Jakarta.

 Sun Yang is slated to raced the 1500m freestyle on the final day of the 2018 Asian Games.

 Joseph SCHOOLING a gagné le 100 papillon, l’épreuve qu’il avait dominée au Brésil.

 200 breast Olympic gold medalist Dmitriy Balandin looks to defend his 100 breast title against Yan Zibei, who leads the way into the final after setting a Games Record in prelims.

 Japan and China are dueling for the top of the medal table, while Joseph Schooling claims first non-JPN/CHN gold.